gnosisguild/greco/README.md

 To generate these inputs, we use a Rust program provided in this repository.
 This program mimics the BFV encryption process and outputs all the necessary values in a Noir-compatible format.

-- In [rs-script](https://github.com/gnosisguild/greco/tree/noir/rs-script) run cargo with `cargo run` command to generate inputs.
+- In [rs-script](https://github.com/gnosisguild/greco/tree/noir/rs-script) run cargo with `cargo run` command to generate inputs and constants.

 - Put `pk_enc_constants_1024_2x52_2048.nr` file generated in `scripts/constants/pk_enc_constants` into the [circuits/src](https://github.com/gnosisguild/greco/tree/noir/circuits/src).